jpace/glark/README.md

     Search for "main" in files no larger than 1024 bytes.

   * `glark Regexp /usr/lib/ruby/1.9.1/...`:
-    Search for "Regexp" in all files under </usr/lib/ruby/1.9.1>, with no depth limit.
+    Search for "Regexp" in all files _in_ and _under_ /usr/lib/ruby/1.9.1, with no depth limit.

   * `glark Regexp /usr/lib/ruby/1.9.1/...0`:
-    Search for "Regexp" in all files in </usr/lib/ruby/1.9.1>.
+    Search for "Regexp" in all files _in_ /usr/lib/ruby/1.9.1.
 This is equivalent to:

     % glark Regexp /usr/lib/ruby/1.9.1

   * `glark Regexp /usr/lib/ruby/1.9.1/...2`:
-    Search for "Regexp" in all files in </usr/lib/ruby/1.9.1> and two levels of subdirectories underneath.
+    Search for "Regexp" in all files _in_ /usr/lib/ruby/1.9.1 and two levels of subdirectories underneath.

   * `glark --match-name 'http.*' Regexp /usr/lib/ruby/1.9.1/...`:
-    Search for "Regexp" in all files under </usr/lib/ruby/1.9.1> with a name starting with 'http'.
+    Search for "Regexp" in all files _under_ /usr/lib/ruby/1.9.1 with a name starting with 'http'.

   * `glark connect -